prakadesh/chitti-dev/README.md

 2. Create a feature branch
 3. Commit your changes
 4. Push to the branch
 5. Create a Pull Request

+Copyright (c) 2024 Chitti